apache/linkis-website/community/how-to-release.md

     GPG user ID:
     ${YOUR.GPG.USER.ID}

+    As the DISCLAIMER-WIP shows, this release still left some license problems, which will be gradually resolved during incubation.

     The vote will be open for at least 72 hours or until necessary number of votes are reached.

     Please vote accordingly: